planetshell/db-capstone-project/readme.md

 ## Task-2 Create reports from Little Lemon database

-With the Little Lemon database management system build and populated with data,we will create some report from the data.
-We will create virtual table from the orders table, combine tables using join queries and finally summerize the the menu table using subqueries.
+With the Little Lemon database management system built and populated with data,we will create some report from the data.
+We will create a virtual table from the orders table, query multiple tables and join them using SQL join clauses and finally summerize the the menu table using SQL subqueries.

 ### 1. Create Virtual Table to summarize data
-The image below is a virtual table called OrdersView that focuses on OrderID, Quantity and Cost columns within the Orders table for all orders with a quantity greater than 2.
+The image below is a virtual table called OrdersView that focuses on OrderID, Quantity and Cost columns from the Orders table.
+The query was performed for all orders with a quantity greater than 2.

 #### SQL Statement:
 ![OrderView](LittleLemon_Stored_Procedures/LittleLemon_OrderView.png)